iotexproject/product-changelog/depinscan/README.md

 ## 2024-03-15
 - Add blog module [WIP]
-- Supports login with google or with metamask [TODO]
+- Supports login with google or with metamask [WIP]

 ## 2024-03-08
 - Improve page performance